 View the latest 5 year Cumulative Index

-** ** Due to the high costs incurred in producing "Independent Living", ILC Board and Management decided to suspend the journal in its current form and delivery for the time being.
+** ** Due to the high costs incurred in producing "Independent Living", AT Australia Board and Management decided to suspend the journal in its current form and delivery for the time being.
 We'll be investigating ways of creating a modern new improved publication which will be both self sustaining as well as relevant to our readers/clients.

 Feel free to contact our Infoline or email us

 Phone: 1300 452 679